 This guide is designed to give perspective participants and decision makers an overview of what entails an exchange.
-This guide blended both travel scenarios, however not all exchanges have to be reciprocal.
-Even if a host school is unable to reciprocate CRF always will have a return exchange open for individuals.
+This guide blends both receiving and sending trips, however not all exchanges have to be reciprocal.
+Even if a host school is unable to reciprocate, CRF always will have a return exchange open for individuals.

 Benefits of the exchange

 The benefits are numerous, but besides forming a friendship that spans countries, the biggest impact are the students putting themselves out of their comfort zones in a controlled environment.
 By having a host student and family as a guide, exchange students have the security and comfort to really focus on the experience.
 What’s most compelling is that everyone’s experience (including the hosts) will be different as there is no telling what might trigger a deep personal reflection, or an enlightening moment that may inspire or alter someone’s goals.

 A cultural exchange attracts and molds a certain kind of student.
 The self-confidence that it takes to put oneself in a foreign country at a young age is not for everyone.
 It takes a certain amount of maturity to participate and the resulting growth from the experience can be really transformative for students.
 A new found voice, assertiveness, or even a morphing from a follower to a leader are all possible results of an exchange.